Competition between microstructure and defect in multiaxial high cycle fatigue

 -

-GUERCHAIS, Raphaël; MOREL, Franck; SAINTIER, Nicolas; ROBERT, Camille (Wiley, 2015)In the present study, the effects of both the microstructure and voids on the high-cycle fatigue behaviour of the 316L austenitic stainless steel are investigated by using finite element simulations of polycrystalline ...
+Communication avec acteThe aim of this study is to analyse the influence of both the microstructure and defects on the high cycle fatigue behaviour of the 316L austenitic stainless steel, using finite element simulations of polycrystalline ...